satyadevb/MA323-MonteCarlo_Simulation/README.md

 # Monte-Carlo-Simulation
-Lab submissions to the course Monte Carlo Simualtion
+Lab submissions to the course Monte Carlo Simulation